The Quantum Agreement Theorem: Introduction

+\begin{quote} \textbf{Commutative Agreement Theorem:} In the commuting regime where Alice's and Bob's measurements commute with one another and with the property of interest, if Alice and Bob have common certainty of their respective probability estimates of that property, then their estimates must agree. \end{quote}

+This result provides a direct quantum analog of the classical Agreement Theorem and shows that classical intersubjective agreement emerges naturally in QM whenever the relevant operators are mutually compatible.

+\begin{quote} \textbf{Non-Commutative Disagreement Theorem:} In a non-commuting regime where an agent's measurement does not commute with the property of interest, it is possible that Alice and Bob have common certainty of their respective probability estimates, yet those estimates differ. \end{quote}

+To establish this result, we produce a qutrit-qubit-qubit system in a particular entanglement state where Alice's measurement does not commute with the property of interest, and it is common certainty that Alice assigns a probability $1/2$ to the property of interest while Bob assigns a probability of $1$ to this same property.
+We call this a situation of common certainty of disagreement (CCD).
+It is evidently a distinctive quantum phenomenon that cannot arise classically.
+Our third result establishes a limit on such epistemic conflict in QM.

-Our final set of results provides bounds on disagreement.
-We establish a $0\operatorname{-}1$ impossibility result: \textit{There is no positive-probability state where Alice is certain of $E$ and certain that Bob is certain of not-$E$.} By contrast, in the Supplementary Material, we produce a superquantum no-signaling box (Popescu and Rohrlich, 1994, that exhibits $0\operatorname{-}1$ disagreement.
-(These two results extend earlier work by Contreras-Tejada et al., 2021.
-By Abramsky and Brandenburger, 2011, the no-signaling example can also be cast in quasi-classical terms using signed probabilities, as we show.)
-Evidently, while QM permits ``spooky" disagreement across agents in the form of CCD, it is not a case of anything goes: The extreme of $0\operatorname{-}1$ disagreement is ruled out.
-As for the possibility of $0\operatorname{-}1$ disagreement in no-signaling systems, we see this phenomenon as adding to the well-known list of implausible superquantum behaviors, such as trivialized communication complexity (van Dam, 2005), violations of information causality (Pawlowksi et al., 2009), and signaling in the classical limit (Rohrlich, 2014).
-Finally, we obtain two robustness results for the Commutative Agreement Theorem, showing smooth behavior under small departures from a shared initial state and exact common certainty (cf.~Hellman, 2013; Monderer and Samet, 1989).
+\begin{quote} \textbf{$0\operatorname{-}1$ Impossibility Theorem:} There is no positive-probability state in a (finite-dimensional) quantum system where Alice is certain of a property and is also certain that Bob is certain of the negation of that property. \end{quote}

+This result validates that our epistemic analysis has physical bite -- there are epistemic states ruled out by QM.
+It also distinguishes our approach from Frauchiger and Renner (2018), who, in a challenge to the internal consistency of QM, produce the ``paradoxical" $0\operatorname{-}1$ scenario by chaining together statements of Alice's certainty across mutually incompatible measurement branches.
+We show that this scenario cannot arise at a single state.
+However, we do produce a superquantum no-signaling box (Popescu and Rohrlich, 1994) that exhibits $0\operatorname{-}1$ disagreement.
+(By Abramsky and Brandenburger, 2011, this example can also be cast in quasi-classical terms using signed probabilities, as we show.)
+We see this phenomenon of extreme disagreement as adding to the well-known list of implausible superquantum behaviors, such as trivialized communication complexity (van Dam, 2005), violations of information causality (Pawlowksi et al., 2009), and signaling in the classical limit (Rohrlich, 2014).